Six Hundred Sixty Six Bottles of Blood on the Wall: The Loop

 You’re a writer.
 You write.
 Congrats, have a cookie.
 You keep writing.
 You reread your stories.
 You don’t think they are that bad.
 You edit them and then, finally you take the plunge.
 You submit them.
 Congratulations!
 Good luck!

-You get a shitload of rejections.
+You get a truckload of rejections.
 Don’t take it personally; check the blog from the last two weeks for some insight.

 Fast forward a couple months or a year and finally, God or editors or both must be drunk or the broken clock of your writing skills finally hit the right time because you finally sold your first story.
 Congratulations again!
 This truly is a milestone and you deserve to enjoy it.